oerpli/oerpli.github.io/_posts/2021-04-03-estimated-immunity-at.md

 - Austria
 ---

+[WIP] - look at [post on Vorarlberg](2021-04-03-estimated-immunity-at-vlbg.md) to get current staff.
+When that one is finished, I will update for other regions as well.

-Vaccination in Austria started in Jan 2020 and has steadily increased its pace every since.
+Vaccination in Austria started in Jan 2020 and has steadily increased its pace ever since.

 <div class="vega-chart" id="vacc_real_t_at"></div>